Histamine intolerance is becoming more and more prevalent.

 - Resources: The Low Histamine Chef – fantastic resource.
 I cannot vouch for all content though.
 Some is great and some is likely not.
 Kinda like here at MTHFR.Net – some of my articles are great – and others – ‘eh’.

-Genetics which predispose you to higher histamine intolerance (just a few):
+Genetics predisposing you to histamine intolerance (few key ones):

 - MAO: a gene which requires B2 as cofactor, is polymorphic, slower in men and reduces tyramines, histamine and catecholamines (stress neurotransmitters).
 Hmmmm.
 Riboflavin is great for migraine sufferers….

-- DAO: a gene which requires B6 and copper as cofactors, is polymorphic a LOT and reduces extracellular histamine (bacteria and food).
+- DAO: a gene which requires copper as cofactor, is polymorphic a LOT and reduces extracellular histamine (bacteria and food).
+You can thankfully take the DAO enzyme supplement directly to help greatly reduce histamine intolerance.

 - HNMT: a gene which requires SAMe as a cofactor, is polymorphic and reduces intracellular histamine.